ruuda/hoff/doc/approach.md

 is good at what it does.
 Perhaps for a complex project more control over scheduling and such would be useful, and a more integrated UI could be nice.
 But all I really need is something that I can pass a commit hash to, and that tells me pass or fail a while later.
+In fact, there is no need at all to interact with the CI service directly.
+It can be done through GitHub’s build status API, allowing other CI services or even custom setups to be used.